House GOP votes to oust Democrat Omar from major committee

-WASHINGTON (AP) — The Republican-led House voted after raucous debate Thursday to oust Democrat Ilhan Omar from the chamber's Foreign Affairs Committee, citing her anti-Israel comments, in a dramatic escalation after Democrats last session booted far-right GOP lawmakers over incendiary remarks.
+WASHINGTON — The Republican-led House voted after raucous debate Thursday to oust Rep. Ilhan Omar, D-Minn., from the chamber's Foreign Affairs Committee, citing her anti-Israel comments and in a dramatic response to Democrats last session booting far-right GOP lawmakers over incendiary remarks.

 People are also reading…